Accessibility Statement.

 Transfer Students

-A Transfer Student is one who has been enrolled as a full-time student for at least one term at an accredited college or university.
+A Transfer Student is one who has earned a high-school (or equivalent) diploma, has subsequently matriculated as a full-time student to another accredited college or university, and has earned at least 12 credits from that college or university prior to enrolling at Rose-Hulman.
 Transfer Students are subject to all academic and non-academic rules and regulations of the Institute.
 A student may be admitted to Rose-Hulman as a Transfer Student provided that the official transcripts of the work at other accredited institutions clearly indicate that the student is in good academic standing and has been accorded an honorable dismissal from the previous institutions attended.

 Procedure